Spectral radius conditions for edge-disjoint spanning trees in $(k+c)$-edge-connected graphs: Introduction

 The rest of this paper is organized as follows.
-In Section 2, we present some known results that will be used in the proof of our main theorem.
-In Section 3, we give the proof of Theorem \ref{thm2}.
-In Section 4, we provide a heuristic discussion of the general case $m=k+c$ with $0\le c\le k-1$ and propose a conjecture on the structure of the corresponding extremal graphs.
+In Section 2, we present some known results that will be used in the proofs of our main results.
+In Section 3, we prove Theorems \ref{thm:k+c} and \ref{thm:k-1}.
+In Section 4, we prove Theorem \ref{thm:c1}.
+In Section 5, we give some concluding remarks.